 Amy joined Kilburn and Strode in February 2021, having previously worked for four years at another private practice firm.
-She is a chartered UK patent attorney and is currently working towards European qualification.
+She is a UK and European Patent Attorney.
 She has experience working with a broad range of technologies across the life sciences, including bispecific antibodies, mRNA therapies, genomic profiling, manufacturing and diagnostics.
 Amy has handled prosecution of patent applications relating to these technologies both in Europe and internationally.

 Amy holds a BSc and PhD in Neuroscience from University College London.
 Prior to training as a patent attorney she worked as part of an interdisciplinary research consortium investigating the genetic basis of Alzheimer’s Disease risk in Down Syndrome.
 Her thesis examined ways in which dysregulated gene expression contributes to increased seizure risk and synaptic dysfunction.